 What is religion?

 The unit begins with a series of video clips on religion in Liverpool.

-This material is from our archive and is an adapted extract from An introduction to the humanities (A103) which is no longer taught by The Open University.
+This study unit is an adapted extract from the Open University course A103 An introduction to the Humanities, which is no longer taught by the University.
 If you want to study formally with us, you may wish to explore other courses we offer in this.

 This is an extract from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free Religious Studies course units or view the range of currently available OU Religious Studies courses.